adstuart/azure-privatelink-dns-microhack/README.md

 ![image](images/2.PNG)

+### :point_right: Hint, watch out!

+**Make sure that "Allow Azure services and resources to access this server" is set at its default setting of No**.
+Otherwise your SQL server will accept (at a network level, they will of course need a suitable username and password) connections from all subscriptions inside of Auzre.
+See here for more details https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-configure#connections-from-inside-azure

 ## :checkered_flag: Results

 - You have deployed a basic Azure SQL Server, modified the default firewall settings, and connected to it from your Azure client/mgmt VM.
 You have confirmed that you are accessing it via the "Internet" (This traffic does not leave the Microsoft backbone, but it does use Public IP addresses).
 The traffic is sourced from the dynamic NAT address of your client/mgmt VM and is destined to a public IP address sitting in front of the Azure SQL Service.